 Provider systems and payers are willing to invest in health information data; technology; and analytics; if they can demonstrate, support, and provide effective population health outcomes.

 The challenge in the design of health information data and analytics tools is to recognize what information has the greatest utility and provides useful roadmaps for care coordination strategies that support improved individual and population outcomes.
 Therefore, it is important to determine what the key drivers of poor health outcomes are, and what factors have the greatest impact on patient engagement and activation for improved health status.
 The benchmark for evaluating any health care data and analytics information tools should be their utility in identifying which populations have the greatest potential for health improvement, and their capacity for generating work flows that support patient engagement and activation through care coordination activities.

-The key to addressing population health analytics is to recognize the important impact of the biological, behavioral, and social factors that that influence health status and drive outcomes.
+The key to addressing population health analytics is to recognize the important impact of the biological, behavioral, and social factors that influence health status and drive outcomes.
 Any tools that fail to recognize or account for these factors will necessarily fall short in their utility and effectiveness.
-The InfoMC InSpotlight health data analytic tools are designed to account for these fundamental elements of health care utilization and the identification of key individuals with a highest likelihood of improved health outcomes.
-InSpotlight tools support the generation of care coordination workflows that target key factors in poor health status and care plans that improve outcomes.
-To learn more about the InSpotlight analytic tools see the InfoMC issue brief at: InfoMC InSpotlight Brief_Sept2017.
+InfoMC integrates with health data analytic tools designed to account for these fundamental elements of health care utilization and the identification of key individuals with a highest likelihood of improved health outcomes.
+These tools support the generation of care coordination workflows that target key factors in poor health status and care plans that improve outcomes.